SmarterApp/TDS_TestDeliverySystemRegressionTest/README.md

 The following steps are required in order to prepare the TDS-Regression test suite for execution.

 ### TDS Environment
-* The IRP and Practice Test packages must be loaded into TDS.
+* The Implementation Rea diness Package (IRP) and Practice Test packages must be loaded into TDS.
 * The configs.client_testtool and client_testtooltype tables must be seeded with the proper accommodations for each test in the IRP and Practice test package.
 * The tdsregression.properties file must be updated to include credentials for a proctor user, student user (grade 3), as well as the TDS student and proctor host URLs.